-Likewise, with regards to the incentive plan "RSUs" for the Executive Director, in force since 2014, 392,989 shares (corresponding to 0.30% of the voting rights) are pending to be granted in the last instalment, as described in section A.4 of the Applus+ Annual Report on the Remuneration of directors.
+Likewise, the last vesting of the "RSUs" (in force since 2014 in connection with the IPO) took place in May 2017; the Executive Director received 392,990 shares, as as described in section A.4 of the Applus+ Annual Report on the Remuneration of directors.
+Said exceptional RSU's scheme is now totally finalized.